Performance

 Digital Learning Centers

-The ASUS Foundation has been working with the Ministry of Foreign Affairs in Asia-Pacific Economic Cooperation Digital Opportunity Center (APEC ADOC) project that helps ADOC member countries and non-profit organizations in many countries to establish digital learning centers in where digital resources are lacking, thus promoting digital learning, and bridging digital divide.
-The project not only to improve the quality of life of local residents through digital learning but also help scout the future digital talents.
-Over the past 15 years, ASUS has assisted 39 countries to establish digital opportunity centers, more than 500 computer classrooms, donated more than 20,000 sets of information equipment such as new computers, refurbished computers, and tablets, benefiting more than 650,000 individuals.
+The ASUS Foundation has supported member economies in Asia-Pacific Economic Cooperation Digital Opportunity Center (APEC ADOC) and local nonprofit organizations that helps establish digital opportunity centers in regions with limited access to digital resources, promoting digital education and reducing the digital divide.
+The project not only to improve the quality of life of residents through digital learning but also help nurture future digital talents.
+From 2009 to 2024, ASUS has assisted 42 countries to establish digital opportunity centers, more than 600 computer classrooms, donated more than 20,000 sets of information equipment such as new computers, refurbished computers, and tablets, benefiting more than 650,000 individuals.

 Learn more